OWASP/www-chapter-leeds-uk/index.md

 Follow chapter news on [Meetup.com](https://www.meetup.com/OWASP-Leeds-Chapter/)

-Speaking at OWASP London Chapter Events
+Speaking at OWASP Leeds Chapter Events
 ---------------------------------------

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP London Chapter events - please review and agree with the [OWASP Speaker Agreement](Speaker_Agreement "wikilink") and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Leeds Chapter events - please review and agree with the [OWASP Speaker Agreement](Speaker_Agreement "wikilink") and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:

 `owaspleeds (at) owasp.org`